bup/bup/note/main.md

 Bugs
 ----

+* `bup on HOST get ...` should no longer hang in some situations where the client could provoke duplicate index-cache suggestions from the server, which the client then treated as an error.

 * A bug has been fixed that could cause any internal subcommand (e.g. not `import-rsnapshot`) to hang when running interactively (i.e. with a controlling terminal).